erkghlerngm44/aniffinity/README.rst

 What is this?
 -------------

-Calculate the affinity between a user and another user on anime list services.
+Calculate affinity between a user and another user on anime list services.
 Refer to the `docs <#documentation>`__ for more info.

 Install
 -------

-When the package is deployed to PyPI...,

 ..  code-block:: bash